yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

 <validation step="1b4769fd-cfc8-47f0-b2a1-8f1790f17adc" />

-## Summary:
 You've successfully applied Dynamic Data Masking to both the **'CardNumber'** field in the **'Sales.CreditCard'** table and the **'LoginEmail'** field in the **'dbo.Gamer'** table.
 This ensures that sensitive information is not fully exposed to non-privileged users, improving the security posture of the WideWorldImporters database.

 ## Review
-In this lab, you have completed:

-- Enable DDM on credit card numbers
-- Apply DDM to email addresses
+In this lab, you have enabled DDM on credit card numbers and applied DDM to email addresses.

 ## You have successfully completed the lab.